Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-maps-and-tilesets.md

 One white block has appeared in the map.
 If you focus the main window, a purple cube outline follows the mouse and outlines any cubes the mouse hovers.

-Building a map will sounds familiar because it works exactly like in Minecraft : left click and a block appears inside the purple outline, right click over a block and it disappear.
+Building a map will sounds familiar because it works pretty much like in Minecraft : left click and a block appears inside the purple outline, right click over a block and it disappear.
 Left click over a block and a new one appear just next to the face the mouse hovered.

 This is how you place blocks one by one.
 Don't forget you can move in the main window with WASDQE/middle mouse.
 We will see later a way to fill whole areas but for now we will mostly work on the tile set.